Tanvi31/Product-Preview-Card-Component/README.md

 The challenge is to build out this product preview card component and get it looking as close to the design as possible.

-The users is able to:
+The user is able to:

 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements